Synonyms and other taxonomic changes

 ); median stripe on carapace extends from the eye region all the way across to the posterior declivity; sometimes with 3 dark bands on dorsal surfaces of femora III and IV.(1)

-- 2nd largest species in genus; median band extends across entire carapace (from eye region to posterior declivity); abdominal venter is light brown in center with dark brown spots on lateral areas.(1)
+- 2nd largest species in genus; median band extends across entire carapace (from eye region to posterior declivity)- editor's note: this description of the median carapace stripe may be based on preserved specimens as examples of this species we have on BugGuide have a broken median carapace stripe with the anterior half being similar to aspersa; abdominal venter is light brown in center with dark brown spots on lateral areas.(1)

 - venter is spotted, coxae suffused with black; sternum reddish-brown suffused with black and with indistinct pale median band; median band on carapace extends full length, but does not have the short and distinct pale dashes behind the AME on each side of median stripe(2)(1)